-Computers have become a large part in our everyday life and for some enthusiasts, more even so.
+Computers have become a large part of our everyday life and for some enthusiasts, more even so.
 They are confident in their setups and machines, working hard and building something from the scratch.

 One practice really common among most gaming enthusiasts is the art of overlocking a GPU.
 For easier understanding, we will be explaining each term separately before heading right into how exactly to overclock a GPU.

-Not many people know how to overclock their graphic card, and even less are afraid to do so in order to not mess up their computers.
-Overclocking is a term used for describing in basic words the process of setting your CPU or GPU to run at speeds that are higher than their official speed benchmarks.
-This basically in other words, increases the component’s clock rate and makes it run on a rate higher than it was designed to run on.
+Not many people know how to overclock their graphic card, and even fewer are afraid to do so in order to not mess up their computers.
+Overclocking is a term used for describing in basic words the process of setting.

 Your graphics card typically runs at a fixed performance level or “clock speed”, which is set by the manufacturer.
-You can fine tune it and tweak around to increase performance.
+You can fine-tune it and tweak it around to increase performance.
 The higher you overclock your GPU, the more processing power you get.

-Before you start, make sure to clean out the computer, check for any obstructions in air flow, make sure everything is dust free and running smoothly.
+Before you start, make sure to clean out the computer, check for any obstructions in airflow, and make sure everything is dust-free and running smoothly.
 The last thing you’d want is a damaged component or something that might hinder the overclocking.